 A person with a terminal degree from the University is not eligible to be hired into a regular, tenure-track position, unless that person has been away from campus in other employment for a period of at least five years following receipt of the terminal degree.

 Appropriate classifications for faculty positions are based on the needs of the department/unit and in accordance with the specifications listed for each classification.
-To determine the classification of a position or to reclassify a position, refer to the specifications listed on the HR website at the following link:https://hrapps.fsu.edu/class_specs_public/index.cfm?fuseaction=view.faclist.
+To determine the classification of a position or before reclassifying a position, refer to the specifications listed on the HR website.

 To reclassify a faculty position, the department/unit must consult with the dean of the college or appropriate administrator.
-The Office of Faculty Development and Advancement should be consulted to ensure the appropriate steps are taken to finalize the reclassification.
+Faculty Relations in the Office of Human Resources facilitates the consultation process with The Office of Faculty Development and Advancement and assists with ensuring the appropriate steps are taken to finalize the reclassification.
 Requests to reclassify must be approved by the Provost and Executive Vice President for Academic Affairs.

-Questions regarding faculty classifications should be directed to the Office of Faculty Development and Advancement.
+Questions regarding faculty classifications should be directed to Faculty Relations.

 Definition of Dual Compensation

-- Approval by the Dean or Director of both the primary and secondary employing unit.
+- Approval by the Dean or Director of both the primary and secondary employing unit is required.
 Approval must be requested and granted prior to the dual compensation appointment and/or the performance of any work with the secondary employer;

 - Does not interfere with the regular work of the faculty member for the primary department;